rhberro/my-client/README.md

 ```js
 npm start
 ```
-You can also check [the-react-commander](https://github.com/rhberro/the-react-commander) package.
+You can also check the [the-react-commander](https://github.com/rhberro/the-react-commander) package, a set of commands to help you generate from views to components.

 ## Contributing